Rodgath/dilaz-metabox/README.md

 Feel free to use this metaboxes plugin in your __premium__ and __commercial__ projects.

 ## How to use
-1. Download and install [Dilaz Metaboxes](https://github.com/Rodgath/Dilaz-Metaboxes-Plugin/archive/master.zip) plugin
+1. Download and install [Dilaz Metabox](https://github.com/Rodgath/Dilaz-Metabox-Plugin/archive/master.zip) plugin
-2. Download [Dilaz Metaboxes Options](https://github.com/Rodgath/Dilaz-Metaboxes-Options) and add it into your WordPress project.
+2. Download [Dilaz Metabox Options](https://github.com/Rodgath/Dilaz-Metabox-Options) and add it into your WordPress project.

 ## Example of how to use Dilaz Metaboxes in a theme
 Download and install [n00b Starter Theme](https://github.com/Rodgath/n00b) to see a useful example on how to integrate this *dilaz metaboxes plugin* into your WordPress theme development project.